Dafeman/muenergia/README.md

 We have also used the framework in: **MSP-EXP430G2 LaunchPad**.

-**datasets** contains the data we collected from humans and robots in our experiments.
+**datasets** contain the data we collected from humans and robots in our experiments.

 ###### User Guide